The FA Cup final won’t answer the biggest question around Manchester United

 “I don’t know who will be there,” Skinner said on Friday.
 “But I have no doubt we’ll be well represented.”

 Inviting wider investment, though, allowed Ohanian to take a seat at the table.
-Both he and Williams will be at Wembley on Sunday - and that is a statement of itself.
+Both he and Williams will be at Wembley on Sunday – and that is a statement in itself.

 For Bompastor, who is hoping to meet Ohanian and introduce her children to Williams after a positive result on Sunday, the club’s “unapologetic ambition”, in the words of chief executive Aki Mandhar, is music to her ears.
 “Respect is really important,” she said.